 La Quercia's borsellino salami is soft, sweet, porky and even a little earthy.
 It's dry cured salami.
 It needs no cooking.
 Just slice and snack.

 Somewhere between a quarter and a half-dollar in diameter, its natural casing is stuffed with pork that's coarsely ground, liberally littered with morsels of fat.
-Slice and serve on a cheese plate or tossed chunks into pasta or salads.
+Slice and serve on a cheese plate or toss chunks into pasta or salads.
 Throw one into your backpack the next time you head out for a hike.
 It can go for hours—or days—without refrigeration.

 The piccante salami reminds me a bit of Spanish chorizo—smoky and slightly spicy, but not at all hot.